Jamie-Clayton/Terraform-Training/readme.md

 terraform destroy
 ```

-* The output compares the infrastructure defined in the *.tf files against the actual azure infrastructure and will indicate how changes will impact that system.
+* The output compares the infrastructure defined in the *.tf files against the actual cloud infrastructure and will indicate how changes will impact that system.
 * Changing the Cloud infrastructure required running.
 * Removing the infrastructure created via the destroy option. https://www.terraform.io/docs/commands/destroy.html